datacarpentry/astronomy-python/_extras/guide.md

 * Learners may be concerned that we are writing a function for later that does not fill the full canvas (when we set `axis('equal')` in the proper motion selected stars figure).
 You can reassure them that in episode 7 we will take care of this by learning how to set the figure size, the subplot size, and we will be using a larger spatial area (that we define in episode 4).

-* Notice that the first time we use `DataFrame.to_hdf`, we use the `w` argument to indicate that we want to create a new, empty HDF Store.
-For all subsequent uses, we should *not* use the `w` argument, so that we add new Datasets to the existing Store, rather than starting over.
+* Notice that the previous episode when we used `DataFrame.to_hdf` included the `mode="w"` argument to indicate that we want to create a new, empty HDF Store.
+For this (and subsequent) episode(s), we should *not* use the `mode="w"` argument, so that we add new Datasets to the existing Store, rather than starting over.

 * At the end of Day 1, if a student is lost or struggled with the end of this episode, point them to their local copy of the HDF5 files so that they can read it in with everyone else on Day 2.
 They will have downloaded this file as part of the set up in the `student_download/data directory/`.

 * If a learner notices that there is a `/` in front of the keys at the end of the episode here is what they mean: `/` indicates that the keys are at the top level of the Dataset hierarchy, and not in a named "group".
 In future episodes we will add a few more Datasets to this file, but not so many that we need to organize them into groups.

-### Episode 4: Coordinate transformation and selection
+### Episode 5: Coordinate transformation and selection
 * This is likely the first episode of Day 2.
 You should start by having learners start a new notebook.
 They will need to read in the data they saved yesterday to HDF5 files and the functions they wrote yesterday.
 You can follow the directions under the collapsable section at the beginning of this episode called "Starting from this episode".
 If you are using files from the `student_download` directory be sure to add the correct path `student_download/data/<filename>`.

 * This episode is faster than it looks because learners have seen much of the content already